Sierra Madre Oriental pine–oak forests

-The Sierra Madre Oriental pine–oak forests are a Temperate broadleaf and mixed forests ecoregion of northeastern and Central Mexico, extending into the state of Texas in the United States.
+The Sierra Madre Oriental pine–oak forests are a temperate broadleaf and mixed forest ecoregion of northeastern and Central Mexico, extending into the state of Texas in the United States.

 Setting

 The Sierra Madre Oriental pine–oak forests are found at elevations of 1000–3500 m above sea level in the Sierra Madre Oriental range, which runs north and south between the Gulf Coastal Plain to the east along the Gulf of Mexico, and the Mexican Plateau to the west.
 They are also found in the Sierra Norte de Puebla, adjacent to the southern Sierra Madre Oriental.
 The ecoregion covers an area of 65600 km2.

 The southernmost forests transition to the Trans-Mexican Volcanic Belt pine–oak forests in central Puebla state, near the southern end of the Sierra Madre Oriental.
 The forests extend almost continuously along the range through the states of Veracruz, Hidalgo, Querétaro, Guanajuato, San Luis Potosí, Tamaulipas, Nuevo León, and northern Puebla.
 North of Monterrey, the forests become discontinuous, extending as a series of sky islands through the states of Nuevo León and Coahuila, and on into the Chisos and Davis mountains of the Big Bend region of western Texas.
+Just across the Rio Grande from the Big Bend is the Sierra del Carmen.

 Other sky islands can be found on the higher peaks of the mountain ranges rising from the Mexican Plateau to the west.
 The pine–oak forests extend along a discontinuous line of folded mountains, including the Sierra de Arteaga, Sierra de Zapalinamé, Sierra La Concordia, Sierra de Parras, and Sierra de Jimulco that reach westwards across the plateau.
-The Sierra del Rosario, west of Torreón, is the westernmost extent of ecoregion.
+The Sierra del Rosario, west of Torreón, is the westernmost extent of the ecoregion.

 Enclaves of pine–oak forest also occur at the highest elevations of the Sierra de San Carlos and Sierra de Tamaulipas, smaller ranges which rise from the Gulf Coastal Plain east of the main line of the Sierra.